smoke photography feature image

 When you add smoke bombs to the mix, you’ll need to think about some additional things in addition to your typical photographic procedure.

+Consider your color selections carefully throughout the planning process.
+A smoke bomb can provide a lot of additional color to your scene, which you may employ to your advantage.
 Do you want your cigarette to feel out of place and in your face?
 Shoot close to the complimentary color.
 Do you want to create a calmer, more cohesive atmosphere?
 Look for similar color schemes.

 Make sure you have backup plans in case of bad weather.
 The smoke will swiftly vanish due to the wind, and you will be unable to control the situation.
 To get a bit more movement in your smoke, you may bring your wind in the form of a fan with you.
 A hand-held, battery-operated version will suffice, and it should be no more than $10-$15 in retail price.